Heatwave Safety Tips

 Drink Sport Drinks

 If you prefer a drink with flavor, consider drinking Gatorade, Powerade, or other sports drinks with electrolytes in addition to your daily water intake.
-This will help replenish your salt and minerals that your body looses when it sweats and becomes dehydrated.
+This will help replenish your salt and minerals that your body loses when it sweats and becomes dehydrated.
 This doesn’t mean, however, that you should increase your salt intake on foods.
+If you are looking for an electrolyte drink without sugar and added flavor, Smartwater is a great alternative to sugary sports drinks.

 Eat Light Meals